Burtis History, Family Crest & Coats of Arms

 The surname Burtis was first found in Norfolk where Thomas de Burt and Hamo Burt were first listed there in the Hundredorum Rolls of 1273.
 The same rolls also listed Ralph Burte in Leicestershire and Roger Burt in Oxfordshire.

-Important Dates for the Burtis family
+Early History of the Burtis family

 This web page shows only a small excerpt of our Burtis research.
 Another 169 words (12 lines of text) covering the years 1066 and 1273 are included under the topic Early Burtis History in all our PDF Extended History products and printed products wherever possible.